Emperor Huan of Han: Family background and ascension

-Early reign under Empress dowager Liang regency and under Liang Ji's shadow
+Early reign under regency of Empress Dowager Liang and Liang Ji's shadow

 After Emperor Huan's ascension at age 14, Empress Dowager Liang continued to serve as regent.
 However, her brother Liang Ji came to take on more and more control, even more than the empress dowager.
 Emperor Huan posthumously honored his grandfather and father as emperors but, because the empress dowager was regent, did not honor his mother Yan Ming as an empress dowager; rather, she was given the title of an imperial consort.
 His father's wife, Lady Ma, was belatedly honored as an imperial consort as well in 148.
 In 147, he married Empress Dowager Liang and Liang Ji's sister Liang Nüying, making her empress.
 It appeared that, while the Liangs were in control, Emperor Huan was not a complete puppet.
 Instead, as a sign of bad things to come, he trusted eunuchs in his decision-making.

 That same year, Liang Ji, in conjunction with the eunuchs Tang Heng (唐衡) and Zuo Guan (左悺), but with Emperor Huan's clear approval, falsely accused the honest officials Li Gu (李固) and Du Qiao (杜喬) of conspiring to overthrow Emperor Huan and replace him with Prince Suan.
 Li and Du were executed, while Prince Suan was demoted to marquess status and committed suicide.

 In 150, Empress Dowager Liang announced that she was retiring and returning imperial authority to Emperor Huan.
 Later that year, she died.
 Emperor Huan then honored his mother as an empress dowager.
 However, without his sister to curb his power, Liang Ji came to be even more powerful than before.
 His violence and corruption increased and he stamped out all dissent with threats of death.
 He even threw his humble and peace-loving brother Liang Buyi (梁不疑) out of the government.

 In May 152, Empress Dowager Yan died.
 Because Emperor Huan had inherited the throne through a collateral line, he was not permitted by customs to be the mourner.
 Instead, his brother Liu Shi (劉石) the Prince of Pingyuan served as chief mourner.

 In 153, the first major public confrontation between an official and a powerful eunuch occurred—foreshadowing many to come.
 Zhu Mu (朱穆), the governor of Ji Province (modern central and northern Hebei) had found out that the father of the powerful eunuch Zhao Zhong (趙忠) had been improperly buried in a jade vest, an honor that was reserved to imperial princes.
 He ordered an investigation: Zhao's father was exhumed and the jade vest was stripped away, an act that angered Zhao and Emperor Huan.
 Zhu was not only removed from his post but was sentenced to hard labor.